 How to Buy Bitcoin?

+Buy Bitcoin.
 There are a handful of different exchange platforms that serve the purpose of allowing users to buy and sell various cryptocurrencies.
-A few of the most popular include:

 How to Trade Bitcoin?